iharijono/ebreakfast/README.md

 5. Connect to the app with the browser pointing to http://localhost:5000
 ```
 open http://localhost:8765
-Login with 'customer_id_1' and password is 'secret'
+Login with 'test' and password is 'secret'
 ```

 # Clean up